Generating Class-Level Integration Tests Using Call Site Information: Discussion

-Furthermore, our results in \textbf{RQ3} indicate that \cling also allows us to find bugs that are not detectable by unit tests.
-In Section \ref{sec:results:rq3}, we have shown that the tests generated by \cling capture exceptions, which are not detectable by unit tests.
+Furthermore, our results in \textbf{RQ3} indicate that CBC and its implementation in \cling steer us toward finding bugs that are not detectable by other tests.
+In Section~\ref{sec:results:rq3}, we have shown that the tests generated by \cling capture exceptions, which are not detectable by unit or random tests.
 We have carefully performed an extensive manual analysis on these stack traces to identify whether they expose software faults.
 According to this manual analysis, we have detected 25 failures.
 Finally, for external confirmation, we have investigated if these 25 faults are identified and fixed by developers in the subsequent commits.
-The investigation results have confirmed that developers actually fixed some of the faults in the following commits.
-To demonstrate the impact of the \cling in finding bugs, we have presented an example in Section \ref{sec:results:rq3}.
-Moreover, the other faults, which were confirmed by our investigation, are available in our replication package \cite{Derakhshanfar2020}.
+The results of our investigation have confirmed that developers have actually fixed some of the faults in the following commits.
+To demonstrate the impact of the \cling in finding bugs, we have presented an example in Section~\ref{sec:results:rq3}.
+Moreover, the other faults, which were confirmed by our investigation, are available in our replication package~\cite{Derakhshanfar2020}.
 While our evaluation pointed to 25 real faults, we have not yet applied \cling in a live setting in a currently active project.
 Doing so requires a project that does intensive (unit) testing already, and whose developers are interested in exploring issues raised by tests dedicated to exercising various inter-class interactions.
 As part of our future work, we intend to set up and conduct such a (longitudinal) study.